-If you’ve got your dogs on a real health kick, Moonchers’ treats are likely to protect teeth and help keep them in shape.
-These are based on rawhide, making them mega chewy and great for dogs who are likely to really gnaw in deep into their chews.
+If you’ve got your dogs on a health kick, Moonchers’ treats are likely to protect teeth and help keep them in shape.
+A great alternative to rawhide, they are made from Himalayan Yak milk and are mega chewy, great for oral hygiene in dogs

 These are organic treats made with cheese!
-Plenty of dogs enjoy the taste of cheese, and these will last longer than plenty of other dairy based dog snacks.
-These chews are grain free and gluten free, too, and as 100% organic, they are free from anything nasty or added in.
+Plenty of dogs enjoy the taste of cheese, and these will last longer than plenty of other dairy-based dog snacks.
+These chews are grain-free and gluten-free, too; 100% organic regular use can help prevent diseased gums and keep teeth clean.

 - Can be pricey

-Best Grain Free Dog Chews – Lifelong Mini Dental Sticks
+Best Grain-Free Dental Chew – Lifelong Mini Dental Sticks

-As I’ve covered in previous buying guides, grain is something that you’re generally going to need to avoid – for the good of your dog’s health.
-This particular set of dental chews for dogs is fantastic as it contains stacks of protein and antioxidant, and it’s really low in fat, too.
+As I’ve covered in previous buying guides, grain is something that you’re generally going to want to avoid – for the good of your dog’s health.
+This Amazon own brand of dental chews for dogs is fantastic as it contains stacks of protein and antioxidant, and it’s really low in fat, too.

-These dental chews are some of the best if you are looking to treat your smaller dog to something that will protect their teeth as well as protect your wallet.
-The Lifelong brand also serves up stacks of other doggy delights, too, which are well worth adding to basket.
+These dental chews are some of the best if you are looking to treat your smaller dog to something that will prevent tartar build-up and is suitable for a sensitive stomach; these are the way to go.
+The Lifelong brand also serves up stacks of other doggy delights, which are well worth adding to your basket.

 Best Dental Sticks for Small Dogs – Logic Orozyme Dental Chew

-This dental chew option carries something of a medical pedigree to it, particularly as it is listed as an antibacterial system.
-Therefore, it’s dental support first, and a treat second.
-This is likely to be a great choice for you to make if you really want to focus on getting those teeth looking and smelling great!
+This dental chew option carries something of a medical pedigree, particularly as it is listed as an antibacterial system.
+Therefore, it’s dental support first and a treat second.
+This is likely to be a great choice for you to make if you want a dental treat that keeps those teeth looking and smelling great!

-This dental chew system offers enzymes which work together to help keep your dog’s mouth healthy and free from anything nasty that’s likely to cause problems further down the line.
-If you want to focus more on the anti-bacterial side of things than the treat, this is a great option to take.
-It’s also really affordable, which is always a plus!
+This dental chew system offers enzymes that work together to help keep your dog’s mouth healthy and free from anything nasty that’s likely to cause problems further down the line—definitely, one of our favourites when it comes to the best dental chews for dogs.

 - Maybe not the tastiest!